Néma

-While the urban population of Nema is approximately 50–60,000, the surrounding rural sites served by the city make it closer to 200,000.
+While the urban population of Nema is approximately 20,000, the surrounding rural sites served by the city make it closer to 100,000 in the whole Department.

 Mauritanians value brousse, or country living, as a throwback to their nomadic roots.
-"The Road of Hope," which stretches from the capital, Nouakchott, ends in Nema near the market quartier.
-There are ten quartiers, sections, of the city, the oldest being Edelibu Quartier, northeast of the road.
-Shovia Quartier, dating from the 1950s, is the only section south of the road.
+"The Road of Hope", which stretches from the capital, Nouakchott, ends in Nema near the market quartier.
+There are ten quartiers, sections, of the city, the oldest being Edelibu Quartier, northeast of the road, Shovia Quartier, dating from the 1950s, is the only section south of the road.

 Climate

 Néma has a hot arid climate (Köppen climate classification BWh).
 Although there is a clearly defined rainy season from July to September during which 220 mm of the annual rainfall of 280 mm falls, even in these months evaporation clearly exceeds rainfall.

 Facilities

 There is a hospital with fewer than ten doctors but the women's services section is well-staffed and efficient.
 It is overseen by the DRAS, or regional medical director.

-As it is the capital of the Hodh-el-Shargi Region, Nema has a wali (regional governor), Maire (mayor for municipal affairs), and Hakim (deals with civil matters), in descending order of influence.
-There are eleven madrasas (primary schools), two colleges (middle schools), and a lycee (high school).
+As it is the capital of the Hodh-el-Shargi Region, Nema has a Wali (regional governor), Maire (mayor for municipal affairs), and Hakim (deals with civil matters), in descending order of influence.
+There are eleven madrasas (primary schools), two colleges (middle schools), and a lycée (high school).
 These are overseen by the DREN, or regional education director.
-There is a Condition Feminine, or Women's Ministry, overseen by a woman appointed by the national government.
+There is a Condition Feminine, or Women's Ministry, overseen by a woman appointed by the National government.

 In addition, there are numerous NGOs (non-governmental organizations) present including Sante Sud, a French health organization.
-The Peace Corps (American) was present 2007-2008.
+The Peace Corps (American) was present 2007–2008.